Grayming/Ming-Liu/README.md

 # About Me
- I am a PhD student at Faculty of Information Technology, Monash University, Australia.
+ I am currently a Post-doc in School of IT, Deakin University, Australia.
+I got my PhD in 2019 from Monash University, Australia.
 My research area includes natural language processing, machine learning and biomedical data mining.
 I received my M.Eng from Zhengzhou University in 2015 and B.Eng from Henan University in 2012, respectively.
-I am now working with [Wray Buntine](https://bayesian-models.org/) and [Reza Haffari](http://users.monash.edu.au/~gholamrh/).
+I am now working with[Longxiang Gao](https://au.linkedin.com/in/longxianggao),  [Wray Buntine](https://bayesian-models.org/) and [Reza Haffari](http://users.monash.edu.au/~gholamrh/).

- E-mail: grayming.liu@monash.edu
+ E-mail: m.liu@deakin.edu.au

 # News
+   * 29/04/20-19: Start my post-doc in Deakin University.
    * Thesis submitted in Feb.
 2019.
    * 1 Nov.
 2018: My paper "Learn to actively learn for Neural Machine Translation" is presented in CoNLL2018.
    * 17 Jul.
 2018: My paer "Learning How to Actively Learn: A deep imitation learning approach" is presentend in ACL2018.